samgaudet/MIS3545_Project1/SamSanjiAnthony_dbdesign.md

 ## Company Background

-Recreational Equipment, Inc., *REI*, is an American retail corporation that sells sporting goods and outdoor gear.
-REI was founded in 1938, and now has approximately 154 stores in 36 states.
+Recreational Equipment, Inc., *REI*, is an American retail and outdoor recreation services corporation.
+REI was founded in Seattle, WA in 1938, and now has approximately 154 stores in 36 states.

+REI is organized as a consumer cooperative, where members have the ability to purchase a lifetime membership in order to receive classes, access to events, and a 5% per-year dividend.
+REI sells sporting goods, camping gear, travel equipment, and clothing, while focusing on environmental and social responsibility as well.

 ## Relational Database Design